pedrogh/python-test-automation-exercise/README.md

 ### Scenario 1
 If your machine has installed:

-Chrome driver at least version 86
-Python version at least 3.6
+Chrome driver at least version 86 and Python version at least 3.6

 You can try running the tests if either chromedriver or python are around 8x and 3.x respectively.